 PLC's business can be affected by seasonal fluctuations in the death rate.
 Generally, the number of deaths is higher during the winter months as deaths from influenza and pneumonia are more common during this period than other periods of the year.
-Although the COVID-19 pandemic triggered an increase in both pre-need and at-need sales in markets negatively impacted by the pandemic, mortality rates began to normalize in 2022 as the pandemic trended towards endemic, and as a result, call volumes and at-need sales decreased.
+Although the COVID-19 pandemic triggered an increase in both pre-need and at-need sales in markets negatively impacted by the pandemic, mortality rates began to normalize in 2022 and 2023 as death rates reached pre-pandemic levels, and call volumes and at-need sales decreased.